otherjoel/try-pollen/README.md

 1. Install Pollen ([instructions](http://pkg-build.racket-lang.org/doc/pollen/Installation.html))
 2. Install libuuid at the command line with `raco pkg install libuuid`
-3. (Optional) to be able to generate PDFs as well as HTML, you should have a working installation of LaTeX (specifically `xelatex`) and the [Tufte-Latex classes](https://tufte-latex.github.io/tufte-latex/) installed.
+3. (Optional) To be able to generate PDFs as well as HTML, you should have a working installation of LaTeX (specifically `xelatex`) and the [Tufte-Latex classes](https://tufte-latex.github.io/tufte-latex/) installed.
 If you're on a Mac, installing [MacTeX](http://tug.org/mactex/) will satisfy both of these.
 (Note, if your shell is something other than bash, you'll need to take steps to ensure `/Library/TeX/texbin` is on your PATH.)
+Also see the note in the [LaTeX/PDF](#latex-pdfsupport) section (further down) on specifying fonts that you have installed on your system, otherwise PDF builds may fail.
 3. Clone or download this repo
 4. `raco pollen start` from the main folder, then point your browser to `http://localhost:8080`